qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 * :guilabel:`Name`: A name for this connection.

 * :guilabel:`Driver` |win|: The name of the HANA ODBC driver.
-It is ``HDBODBC`` if you are using 64-bit QGIS, ``HDBODBC32`` if you using 32-bit QGIS.
+It is ``HDBODBC`` if you are using 64-bit QGIS, ``HDBODBC32`` if you are using 32-bit QGIS.
 The appropriate driver name is entered automatically.

-* :guilabel:`Driver` |nix| |osx|: Either the name under which the SAP HANA ODBC driver has been registered in ``/etc/odbcinst.ini`` or the full path to the SAP HANA ODBC driver.
-The SAP HANA Client installer will install the ODBC driver to ``/usr/sap/hdbclient/libodbcHDB.so`` by default.
+* :guilabel:`Driver` |nix| |osx|: Either the name under which the SAP HANA ODBC driver has been registered in :file:`/etc/odbcinst.ini` or the full path to the SAP HANA ODBC driver.
+The SAP HANA Client installer will install the ODBC driver to :file:`/usr/sap/hdbclient/libodbcHDB.so` by default.

 * :guilabel:`Host`: The name of the database host.